jaredaritter/todo/README.md

 ## Roadmap

+- Enable new project form and allow creation of multiple projects

+  - Enable form
+  - Will need to address buildTableBody code for better solution
+  - Having an area to manage state will be useful for organizing data.
+    - Have a fake DB file?

+- Store state in localstorage as well for reuse
-- Break apart project.js into component pieces (think about how it will work for building multiple new projects)
+- Break apart project.js into component pieces (think about how it will work for building multiple new projects) (COMPLETED)
-- Flesh out todo items for default project
+- Flesh out todo items for default project (COMPLETED)
-- Create ability to make new projects
-  - todos are linked to project

 ## Planning